rancher/rancher.github.io/rancher/v2.0/en/quick-start-guide/index.md

 	> **Note:** Rancher v2.0 beta:
 	>
 	> -	Supports only the HTTPS protocol.
-	> -	Uses a self-signed certificate.
-Due to this signature, the browser prompts you to trust the certificate before login.
-Following GA, you'll be able to use your own certificate.

 2. When prompted, create a password for the default `admin` account there cowpoke!